Shareholders await Musk's next move in Twitter takeover bid

 “You want to create an event that Musk would never want to trigger because it would be the death of Twitter,” Cox said.
 He predicts that Musk and the board will negotiate, at least for a while, adding that no investor has ever crossed the line to activate a poison pill.

-If Musk went ahead and triggered the poison pill, he risks wiping out much of the money he has invested in Twitter because his stake would be diluted, said Columbia University law professor Eric Talley.
+If Musk triggered the poison pill, he risks wiping out much of the money he has invested in Twitter because his stake would be diluted, said Columbia University law professor Eric Talley.
 “You want to deter someone from deliberately triggering the poison pill,” Talley said.

-Twitter’s board has a lot of information that the average shareholder doesn’t, such as future earnings or market growth projections, and whether there’s reason to believe that the share value is artificially depressed, Talley said.
+Twitter’s board has information that the average shareholder doesn’t, such as earnings or market growth projections, and whether there’s reason to believe that the share value is artificially depressed, Talley said.
 The board, he said, could just hold out.

 “They’re sitting right now on top of a poison pill that’s a bit of a showstopper.
 From a corporate law perspective, they’re on pretty solid footing right now if they just keep that in place and say they’re not comfortable bargaining at this stage.”

-Shares of Twitter rose 3.6% to $46.72 in Monday afternoon trading, still $7.48 shy of Musk’s offer.
+Shares of Twitter closed Monday up 7.5% at $48.45, still $5.75 shy of Musk’s offer.
 That’s a sign that investors are skeptical of whether Musk can pull off the deal.

 Musk took to Twitter to criticize board members in recent days, saying he’d save about $3 million per year by bringing the board salary to zero if his bid succeeds, and noting that board members collectively owning just a tiny financial stake in Twitter shows that their “economic interests are simply not aligned with shareholders.”